Dalhousie goby: Conservation status and threats

 In 1999, the Dalhousie Goby was listed as a vulnerable species.
 Once assessed again in 2019 by the IUCN Red List of Threatened Species, its status was changed to critically endangered.

+As of July 2024, it is listed as critically endangered under the EBPC Act.

 Threats to the species include boring in their habitat, human activity, landscape disturbance through excavation, foreign flora and fauna invasion, livestock disturbance and tourism.
 The Dalhousie Goby is considered critically endangered due to the impacts of these threats but also because they can only be found in the Springs.

 Boring and spring excavation

 Boring causes issues for this species because it reduces the availability of surface water by varying the amount of vegetation and water present.
 Since the 19th century, the landscape of the Great Artesian Basin has been altered through boring by pastoralists, leading to a decline in spring flows.
 By creating inactive or reduced spring flows, the amount of fish present in the springs declines and events of local extinction can occur.
 With reduced living space, endemic species have become more concentrated in some springs than others and their overall number has dropped.
 Many pastoral bores are still operative and it is difficult to cap them as there are legal and administrative barriers to their stoppage, such as seeking permission from current land owners.

 Spring excavation is another form of interference that poses a threat to the Goby as it affects the natural composition values in the Springs.
 Spring excavation was initially performed due to the incorrect assumption that it would facilitate stronger flows and assist stock accessing water.